inf380p/fall2021/_posts/tommytester/2021-10-20-tommytester-trinket-post.md

 ```

 In this case, a lambda is more efficient to write if the function won't be reused.
 The named function `get_first_item` might be a good way to write this program if there were recurring need to sort by the first item of a sequence.

+Overall, lambdas can be useful, but they're very terse and only impact one portion of the code.